Creating a New Model#

 Tip

-At this stage only the first model is activated.
-After completing it, it will be possible to:
+In this phase only the first model is activated.
+After completion, you may:

-Enable additional slots, Model 2, Model 3, and so on, for different parts inside the same recipe
+Enable additional slots (Model 2, Model 3, etc.) for different parts in the same recipe

 Modify existing models

-For now, focus on completing the first model.
+For the time being, focus on completing the first model.

 7 |